woooil/CS496-w2/Readme.md

 </div>

 List Page
-- It shows the real-time number of people in each room
+- Shows the number of people in each room in real-time.
-- cannot join room if the game is in the room.
+- Does not allow to join room if the game is in the room.
-- cannot join room if the number of users in the room is 4 or more
+- Does not allow to join room if the number of users in the room is 4 or more.
-- User can play Catchmind with others in each room
+- Users can play Catchmind game with others in each room.

 <br>